leela-zero/leela-zero/README.md

 If you are wondering what the catch is: you still need the network weights.
 No network weights are in this repository.
 If you manage to obtain the AlphaGo Zero weights, this program will be about as strong, provided you also obtain a few Tensor Processing Units.
-Lacking those TPU, I'd recommend a top of the line GPU - it's not exactly the same, but the result would stil be an engine that is far stronger than the top humans.
+Lacking those TPUs, I'd recommend a top of the line GPU - it's not exactly the same, but the result would still be an engine that is far stronger than the top humans.

 # Gimme the weights